Project Hail Mary

-Project Hail Mary is a 2021 science fiction novel by American writer Andy Weir.
-Set in the near future, it centers on school teacher and former biologist Ryland Grace, who wakes up aboard a spacecraft afflicted with amnesia.
+Project Hail Mary is a 2021 hard science fiction novel by American writer Andy Weir.
+It centers on science teacher and former biologist Ryland Grace, who wakes up aboard a spacecraft, afflicted with amnesia.

-Project Hail Mary received generally positive reviews, and it was a finalist for the 2022 Hugo Award for Best Novel.
+Project Hail Mary received generally positive reviews and was a finalist for the 2022 Hugo Award for Best Novel.
 The unabridged audiobook was read by Ray Porter and won the 2022 Audie Award for Audiobook of the Year.

-A film adaptation is being made, starring Ryan Gosling and Sandra Hüller, with Drew Goddard writing (his second Andy Weir adaptation) and Phil Lord and Christopher Miller directing.
-It is scheduled for release on March 20, 2026.
+The book was adapted into a film of the same name starring Ryan Gosling, Sandra Hüller, and James Ortiz (as the voice of, and one of the five puppeteers for, Rocky), with Drew Goddard writing (his second Andy Weir adaptation) and Phil Lord and Christopher Miller directing.
+It was released in theaters on March 20, 2026.

+As of the week ending July 11, 2026, the book has been featured on the New York Times best-seller list for 57 weeks in total.

 Plot

-In the near future, scientists observe the Sun dimming coinciding with the formation of a bright line from the Sun to Venus.
-As the dimming will cause a catastrophic ice age within 30 years, the world's governments appoint former European Space Agency administrator Eva Stratt to lead a task force to solve the problem.
-A space probe, sent to investigate the issue, discovers alien microbes on Venus.
+In the near future, scientists observe the Sun dimming at an exponential rate, coinciding with the formation of a dim infrared line from the Sun to Venus (dubbed the Petrova line after its first observer, Dr Irina Petrova).
+As the dimming will cause a catastrophic ice age within thirty years, the world's governments appoint former European Space Agency administrator Eva Stratt to lead a task force to solve the problem, giving her almost unilateral authority.
+A space probe is sent to Venus to investigate the makeup of the Petrova line.

-Stratt appoints Ryland Grace, a middle school teacher and infamous former molecular biologist, to study a sample of microbes.
-He discovers that the single-celled organism consumes electromagnetic radiation, naming it "Astrophage."
-After his discovery, Stratt sends him back to his job, but he insists on coming back to continue his research on Astrophage after considering his students' futures.
-He discovers how Astrophage breed.
+Stratt appoints Ryland Grace, a junior high school teacher with a PhD in molecular biology, to study a sample from the Petrova line.
+He discovers that it is made up of single-celled organisms which consume and release electromagnetic radiation, which he names "Astrophage", (Note: Derived from Ancient Greek ἄστρον ástron ("star") and φαγεῖν phageîn ("to eat"); literally, "star-eater".) and determines that Astrophage breeds by absorbing energy from the Sun and carbon dioxide from Venus.

-Astrophage has also infected and dimmed nearby stars; one star, Tau Ceti, has resisted the infection.
-Other scientists design an engine that uses Astrophage as rocket fuel.
-An Astrophage-fueled starship, the Hail Mary, is created to travel to Tau Ceti to investigate its Astrophage resistance.
-There is only enough time to breed enough Astrophage for a one-way trip, so the mission will return its findings to Earth using unmanned mini-ships called "beetles."
-Grace trains the science experts for the mission, but they are killed in an accident shortly before launch.
-With no time to train a comparably-skilled replacement, Stratt forces an unwilling Grace to join the suicide mission.
-Grace threatens sabotage, so a sedative is administered to him before launch, along with a temporary amnesia-inducing drug.
+Astrophage has also infected and dimmed nearby stars; however, one star, Tau Ceti, has resisted the infection.
+A starship, the Hail Mary, is created to travel to Tau Ceti to investigate, using a special engine fueled by Astrophage.
+Meanwhile, terraforming efforts are made on Earth to increase the greenhouse effect (prolonging the Earth's life) and to mass-produce Astrophage.
+They can only breed enough Astrophage for a one-way trip, so the mission will return its findings to Earth using unmanned mini-ships called "beetles".
+Grace trains the two science experts for the mission, but they are killed in an accident shortly before launch.
+With no time to train a comparably skilled replacement, Stratt forces Grace to join the suicide mission against his will; he is sedated, placed aboard the ship, and administered a temporary amnesia-inducing drug to ensure he does not sabotage the mission out of spite.